 The story works more as a backdrop to the game rather than anything else.
 A couple met on an airplane and decided, for no apparent reason, to travel the country with the parents of the woman.
 You will be reminded of these four protagonists as each of them make comments about the different areas you will visit, remarking on its historical significance.

 Other than the times when they chime in, you can also read about the different locales as you choose a stage.
 You can always learn more on your own, but the little prompt from the game might be what you need to nudge you in a given direction.
-As an educational game, it works in doing just so.
+As an educational mini games, it works in doing just so.

 In terms of visuals, the stages are as detailed as it is to be expected from a Hidden Object game.
 While the theme of the game is visiting real places in the very real United States of America, the illustrations used as a backdrop for the stages do have a flare of fantasy.